Old Is New

 Old Is New is the fourteenth and final studio album by American band Toto (though counted as the 15th album overall with Toto XX being canonized as a studio album rather than as a compilation album).
 It was released as part of the band's All In box set on November 30, 2018, and separately on April 3, 2020.
 The tracks "Devil's Tower", "Spanish Sea" and "Oh Why" feature deceased band members and brothers Jeff (who died in 1992) and Mike Porcaro (who died in 2015).
-Like Fahrenheit, it was their last album to feature Steve Porcaro as a permanent member, and the second since his return to the band in 2010.

 Track listing

 All tracks are written by Steve Lukather, David Paich, Steve Porcaro and Joseph Williams, except where noted.